ourcodingclub/ourcodingclub.github.io/index.md

 	</li>
   </ul>
 </div>
+<big>We are so excited to launch our new online course <a href="https://ourcodingclub.github.io/course">Data Science for Ecologists and Environmental Scientists</a>!
+Free and self-paced, the course takes you through a tailored selection of Coding Club tutorials, quizzes and practical challenges, plus you can get a certificate for your work.</big>
 </div>

-<h5>The Data Science for Ecologists and Environmental Scientists course is live!</h5>
-<big>We are so excited to launch our new online and entirely free <a href="https://ourcodingclub.github.io/course">Data Science for Ecologists and Environmental Scientists course</a>!
-Check out the course for a tailored selection of Coding Club tutorials, quizzes and challenges, plus the option to get a certificate for your work.
-Our course is fully free and aimed at anyone wanting to gain data science skills in the programming language R, with additional content in Python and JavaScript.</big>

 <section id="portfolio-work" style="background-color: #c4d7d7; padding-bottom:20px; padding-top:20px">
 <div class="content-new-streams">